-It wasn’t just gold and silver miners who flooded Nevada in the late 1800s in search of their fortunes.
-Nevada, like other states of the Wild West, attracted its share of outlaws and bandits.
-One such man, named Andrew Jackson “Jack” Davis, led a gang of thieves involved in robbing stage stops, bullion wagons, and trains in Western Nevada.
+It wasn’t just gold and silver miners who flooded Nevada in the late 1800s searching for their fortunes.
+Like other states of the Wild West, Nevada attracted its share of outlaws and bandits.
+One such man, Andrew Jackson “Jack” Davis, led a gang of thieves robbing stage stops, bullion wagons, and trains in Western Nevada.

 First arriving in the area in 1859, Davis led two different lives.
-To the outside world, he looked like a legitimate businessman when he set up a livery stable in Gold Hill.
+He looked like a legitimate businessman to the outside world when he set up a livery stable in Gold Hill.
 However, in his “spare” time, Davis and his gang took to the bandit road, taking gold and bullion from any source they could find.

-On November 4, 1870, the gang robbed the express car of the Central Pacific Railroad near Verdi, Nevada taking some $40,000 in gold coins and bullion.
+On November 4, 1870, the gang robbed the Central Pacific Railroad express car near Verdi, Nevada, taking some $40,000 in gold coins and bullion.
 Pursued by lawmen, they were said to have buried the stolen cache along the north bank of the Truckee River, between Reno and Laughton’s Hot Springs west of town, near the site of the long-abandoned River Inn.

-Another legend abounds that the ghost of Jack Davis protects his treasure in the canyon.
-Many who have looked for the treasure have been frightened away by the white screaming phantom that is said to sometimes sprout wings and rise into the air.
+Another legend is that Jack Davis’s ghost protects his treasure in the canyon.
+Many who have looked for the treasure have been frightened away by the white screaming phantom that is sometimes said to sprout wings and rise into the air.